Perspective | Ivanka Trump shared a video of her meeting a homeless D.C. woman. That woman says she’s still waiting for her to keep a promise.

 “My mother and I, we’ve been homeless,” she says.
 “We’ve been sleeping out of a vehicle.
 But I’m a community advocate, and so, yes, it has been depressing and debilitating, but I’m so grateful and thankful for Ivanka, coming here with everyone today to partner with DC Dream Center.
 That has been awesome to get food out into the community.
 They’ve allowed me to come and pick up food to be able to deliver to people that are shut in, that are needy, that are homeless and disabled, you name it.”

-Since it was published, the video has drawn more than 178,000 views and hundreds of retweets and comments.
+Since it was published, the video has drawn more than 178,000 views and thousands of likes, retweets and comments.

 Some people who saw it praised Trump: “Thank you @IvankaTrump for all that you do for our country.”